30 Dorm Room Ideas for First-Time Dorm Dwellers

-Hanging pouches are useful almost anywhere in your dorm room.
+Hanging pouches are super useful dorm room products.
 Put a hanging pouch on your bed for convenient storage of tissues, books, earbuds and more.
 Attach hanging pouches to your door for clothing or show storage.
 Use one in the bathroom for hygiene products.
 So versatile!

 Organize with Drawer Dividers

-Drawers aren't always easy to keep organized, especially after a few early morning classes.
+Drawers aren’t always easy to keep organized, especially after a few early morning classes.
 To help out, make these simple dividers and dorm room storage ideas to help sort smaller articles of clothing.
-Other drawer dividers are a great way to sort supplies, cosmetics, and other small items that tend to rattle around.
-Plus: How to Line Drawers
+Other drawer dividers are a great way to sort supplies, cosmetics and other small items that tend to rattle around.

 Use Mirrors for Two Purposes

 A mirror is important so you can always do a quick check for bedhead before you face the world.
-And, a mirror reflects light which creates a more spacious feel in your (tiny) dorm room.
+And a mirror reflects light which creates a more spacious feel in your (tiny) dorm room.
 Full length body mirrors that hang on the back of any door are also a great option.
-Plus: How to Frame a Mirror with Glass Tile

 Lift Up Your Bed – a Little or a Lot